CrackberryPi/hardware/README.md

 ### Hardware random circuit

 Serious cryptographic applications on embedded hardware invariably suffer from a lack of proper sources of random entropy.
-We're not simply trusting the Pi SoC chip for this, but we're providing an additional avalanche noise circuit such as:
+We're not simply trusting the Pi SoC chip for this, but we're providing an additional avalanche noise with a diode and two MAX2650 amps:

 ![random circuit](https://github.com/CrackberryPi/hardware/raw/master/images/random-circuit.png)

-This needs to be powered by an 18V stepup circuit, possibly something like:
+This needs to be powered by an 18V stepup circuit, powered by a NCP1406:

 ![18V stepup](https://github.com/CrackberryPi/hardware/raw/master/images/18V-stepup.png)